 Whether there’s an issue with the basement shower or a leaky window or something more substantial like a broken sump pump, ignoring such issues can make them more severe, costly and dangerous for your health.
 Repairing any leaks or hiring a contractor to address the issue, is one of the most important steps you can take to avoiding having mold at home.

 In order for mold to flourish, there needs to be high levels of moisture present.
 Dehumidifiers remove excess moisture from the air which is why they’re an important tool to have in any basement.
 You can pick one up at your local hardware and home supply store.
 Keep it on and running often, especially during the spring, fall and winter seasons when there’s plenty of rain and snow.

 When you need professional mold removal services, give us a call at Healthy Home Center.
-We specialize in mold detection and removal and can help to improve the quality of your air throughout your home.
+We specialize in mold detection and removal in Ottawa and can help to improve the quality of your air throughout your home.
 Get in touch today if you’re dealing with a mold problem in Ottawa!